 “Even though you wanted me to leave before?”
 She was stumped, only for a second, but proudly regained composure.

 “That’s none of your business.”
-She put on a cold face.
+She said as she turned with a pout and crossed arms.

 “So, you won’t tell me?”
 She nodded.